The Story of Velvet Underground & Nico Album Cover by Andy Warhol

-The original album cover allowed fans to peel back the banana skin as a sticker, revealing the fruit of a nude-colored banana underneath.
-The sexually-charged effect was difficult for manufacturers to pull off (the time it took to perfect the peel was part of the reason behind the album’s delayed release), but MGM deemed it warranted, since Warhol’s stamp of approval was bound to go far in the 1960s.
+The original album cover allowed fans to peel back the banana skin like a sticker, revealing the fruit of a nude-colored banana underneath.
+The sexually-charged effect was difficult for manufacturers to pull off (the time it took to perfect the peel was part of the reason behind the album’s delayed release).
+However, MGM deemed it warranted since Warhol’s stamp of approval was bound to go far in the 1960s.
 With drug songs like “Heroin” and “I’m Waiting For The Man,” some have interpreted the album’s cover as a reference to the old schoolyard rumor that smoking a banana peel will get you high.
 Whether or not that was Warhol’s intent, the cover remains one of his most famous works.

 What was Warhol’s inspiration?
 As always, real life.
 Recently D Generation and Danzig member, Howie Pyro, finally revealed the true origin of the famous Warhol-created banana.